Ivohibe District

 Ivohibe is a district in south-eastern Madagascar.
-It is a part of Ihorombe Region and borders the districts of Ambalavao in north, Vondrozo in east, Midongy Sud in south, Iakora in southwest and Ihosy in west.
+It is a part of Ihorombe Region and borders the districts of Ambalavao in north, Vondrozo in east, Midongy Atsimo in south, Iakora in southwest and Ihosy in west.
 The area is 4119 km2 and the population was estimated to be 34,289 in 2001.

 Communes

 The district is further divided into six communes: